DheerajKoppu/AUHSDTalentGateway/README.md

 # The AUHSD Talent Gateway
 The AUHSD Talent Gateway is a .NET-based program designed to revolutionize the job market.
 It provides communication with the users of the program, letting them know every step of their application.
 It essentially makes the job application industry much more transparent while maintaining numerous features such as having a profile, submitting videos, photos, resume, and more.
+AI is used to make the application process more simpler to the users as well as administrators as well.
 It sends emails to the users regarding their application as well as has the ability for admins to delegate the applications to different HR and Interview Panels.
 This program essentially aims in making the Job Application process as streamlined and accessible for employees and employers.

 ## Requirements
 - Operating system: Windows